AstunTechnology/ssdidocs/docs/ssdi_adminguidance.rst

 |image15|

-Figure 6.3.1: Category list
+Figure 10.2.1: Category list

 Selecting a category from the list brings up a dialogue where it's display name can be edited in each of the languages enabled in the catalogue, along with the options to save changes or delete the category.

 |image16|

-Figure 6.3.2: Selecting a category and displaying additional options
+Figure 10.2.2: Selecting a category and displaying additional options

-To add a new category, click the "New category" button shown in Figure 6.3.1 above.
+To add a new category, click the "New category" button shown in Figure 10.2.1 above.
 Add an unique name for the category and save it.
-To change it's display name in any of the available languages, select it from the category list and edit as shown in Figure 6.3.2 above.
+To change it's display name in any of the available languages, select it from the category list and edit as shown in Figure 10.2.2 above.

 |image17|

-Figure 6.3.3: Adding a new category
+Figure 10.2.3: Adding a new category dialogue window

 Users and groups
 ================